-The national accrediting body for music programs, the National Association of Schools of Music (NASM) and the American Music Therapy Association (AMTA) have strict standards for professional undergraduate music degrees including music therapy.
-The music therapy program at WVU will structure learning outcomes to meet the standards set by both NASM and AMTA.
-As a result, the content and order of courses offered in the major are structured to introduce competencies and then refine and practice those same competencies, allowing multiple opportunities for students to develop the knowledge, skills and abilities required to function as a board certified music therapist.
+The National Association of Schools of Music (NASM) and the American Music Therapy Association (AMTA) have strict standards for music degrees including music therapy.
+The music therapy program at WVU structures learning outcomes to meet the accreditation standards set by both NASM and AMTA.

 The music therapy plan of study includes courses in fundamental musicianship, music therapy, psychology, special education, health sciences, and human development.
 Students who wish to major in music therapy audition on the principle instrument of their choice and will learn piano, guitar, and voice skills within the plan of study.
 In addition, the program includes six clinical practica with a variety of populations and a 900 clinical hour (approximately 6-month, full-time) internship experience.
 These practica begin during the sophomore year and are taken concurrently with lecture-based courses in music therapy, providing both in-class and community-based interactive components.